acquia/blt/readme/updating-blt.md

 By default BLT will modify your project's composer.json to conform with the [upstream composer.json template](https://github.com/acquia/blt/blob/8.x/template/composer.json).
 If you'd like to prevent a specific package or key in composer.json from being modified, use the `composer-exclude-merge` option:

       "blt": {
+          "update": true,
           "composer-exclude-merge": {
               "require": [
-                "drupal/core"
+                  "drupal/acsf",
+                  "drupal/acquia_connector",
+                  "drupal/memcache",
+                  "drupal/search_api",
+                  "drupal/search_api_solr"
               ],
               "require-dev": "*"
           }
       }
-      }

-This would prevent the merging of any upstream updates to the composer.json configuration for `drupal/core` in `require` and all packages in `require-dev`.
+This would prevent the merging of any upstream updates to the composer.json configuration for a handful of modules in `require` and all packages in `require-dev`.

 ## Updating from a non-Composer-managed (very old) version